-Throughout history, the ability for art collectors and buyers to verify the authenticity of art before purchasing the art has been met with challenges of fraud, forgery, and outright scandal.
+Throughout history, the ability for art collectors and buyers to verify the authenticity of art before securing the purchase of the art has been met with challenges of fraud, forgery, and in some cases outright scandal.
 For centuries experts have been fighting the battle of forgery in art with many famous cases making headlines across the world.
-There have been movies made about art thieves such as The Grand Budapest, The Thomas Crown Affair, and How to Steal a Million and it always seems to offer a world of excitement within the world of forgery.
+There have been movies made about art thieves such as The Grand Budapest, The Thomas Crown Affair, and How to Steal a Million.
+They are all excellent films and the topic remains to deliver excitement within the world of forgery.

 Meanwhile I imagine the ability for artists to protect the rights of their work, the art they have dedicated their lives to creating has attracted a world of headaches fighting thieves and experts in forgery.
 It seems that this has always been the case in the art world and has headed towards some extensive legal actions regarding copyright.
 The history of art freud dates back centuries and even Michelangelo himself dabbled in the idea of forgery.